This is an important issue and we’re committed to increasing the number of senior female scientists at the Institute

-The Baker Heart and Diabetes Institute's Gender Equity Committee was formed in 2014 to establish initiatives that support scientists to address the issue of female under-representation at senior levels at the Institute and more broadly, across the sector.
-Such initiatives include making available grants designed to minimise the effect of career breaks, such as maternity leave, on academic trajectories.
-As a result, two inaugural Women in Science Support Grants were announced in April 2015.
+The Institute's Gender Equity Committee was formed in 2014 to establish initiatives to address the issue of female under-representation at senior levels in science at the Institute and more broadly across the sector.

-To find out more about the Institutes's Gender Equity Committee contact Dr Anna Calkin.
+To find out more about our Gender Equity Committee, contact Dr Anna Calkin.

 In September 2015, the Baker Heart and Diabetes Institute was selected for the Science in Australia Gender Equity (SAGE) pilot — an initiative of the Australian Academy of Science in partnership with the Australian Academy of Technological Sciences and Engineering (ATSE).